GoogleCloudPlatform/tensorflow-recommendation-wals/README.md

-# Recommendations on GCP with TensorFlow and WALS
+# Recommendations on GCP with TensorFlow 1.x and WALS

-This project deploys a solution for a recommendation service on GCP, using the WALS algorithm in TensorFlow.
+This project deploys a solution for a recommendation service on GCP, using the WALS algorithm in the contrib.factorization module of TensorFlow 1.x.
 Components include:

 - Recommendation model code, and scripts to train and tune the model on ML Engine
 - A REST endpoint using [Google Cloud Endpoints](https://cloud.google.com/endpoints/) for serving recommendations